Home page logo

 ~/.nmap (not searched on Windows)

-the current directory
+the current directory.

-When a directory name is given, Nmap loads every file in the directory whose name ends with .nse.
+When a directory name ending in / is given, Nmap loads every file in the directory whose name ends with .nse.
 All other files are ignored and directories are not searched recursively.
 When a filename is given, it does not have to have the .nse extension; it will be added automatically if necessary.

 See the section called “Script Selection” for examples and a full explanation of the --script option.